HUNTING FOR UNICORNS

 Eli the horse, coming dangerously close to being Eli the unicorn.
 But the angle - both of the photo and of the horn - are not great.

-I had a horse at my disposal, with a trainer to coax it, and a church in the background, with all the time in the world.
+So, I had a horse standing in one spot, with a trainer to coax it, a church in the background and all the time that I could possibly ask for.
 And this is still the best that I got.
-While the second attempt encouraged me, shooting Eli almost did the opposite.
+While the second attempt in front of the stables encouraged me, shooting Eli almost did the opposite.
 To get the shot that I had in my head was going to be very, very hard.

 A.) People have been using horses for work and transportation since the year [checks Wikipedia] 3000 BC.
 There is a track record, and it starts with hieroglyphics.

-B.) I would like a job where I only work 100 days a year and go home to John’s Island every night [median home price 966k]
+B.) I would like a job where I only work 100 days a year and go home to John’s Island every night [median home price 966k].

-American Gothic windows (s/o Grant Wood))
+American Gothic windows (s/o Grant Wood)

 A Honda Pilot parallel-parking behind a Lamborghini with license plates that read “U FN WSH” (I do not.)